FK Radnički Niš: The Golden Era (1980–1984)

 Radnički Niš goalkeeper Dragan Pantelić, defender Milovan Obradović, and coach Dušan Nenković in Heiloo in December 1980 before the UEFA Cup third round match against AZ Alkmaar.

 The semi-finals provided a football holiday at Čair Stadium, due to the fact that German top club Hamburger SV, led by stars like Horst Hrubesch, Felix Magath, Lars Bastrup, Manfred Kaltz, Thomas von Heesen and Uli Stein would play in Niš.
 In the first leg, Radnički Niš won against the favored North Germans in front of 38,500 enthusiastic Radnički fans with 2–1, but they lost the second leg in Hamburg by 5–1 (Hamburg lost at the end the final, but won next year the 1982–83 European Cup).
 After one year of absence from international football, the club qualified for the 1983–84 UEFA Cup season (finished the 1979–80 Yugoslav First League season in 4th place) and reached the round of sixteen, as in 1981.
 After winning matches against St Gallen (3–0, 2–1) and FK Inter Bratislava (4–0, 2–3), Radnički played against Hajduk Split.
 It was the first intra-Yugoslav fixture in UEFA cup.
 Hajduk won both matches 2–0 and progressed to the quarter-finals.

 Radnički Niš played a total of 22 matches across Europe between 1981 and 1984.
 During this time, Radnički lost only one UEFA Cup home match of a total of 11 across three seasons and only against a team from the domestic league.
-A major contribution was made by the fans and their enthusiastic support.
-The Čair Stadium was a tough ground for the opposition and the atmosphere created by Radnički fans in a roaring stadium always gave hope to the team that they could overcome anybody.
+They had raucous fans who made Čair Stadium a tough ground for the opposition.

 Late Yugoslavia period/Serbia-Montenegro period (1985–2006)

 After the golden years, Radnički Niš was unexpectedly relegated to in the Yugoslav Second League in 1985, after 23 continuous years in the first league.
 However, under coach Josip Duvančić, Radnički won the Yugoslav Second League in the following season and returned to the first league after only a year of absence.
-In 1989, the club played its second Balkans Cup final after 1975, but they lost against OFI Crete of Greece by 3–1.
+In 1989, the club played its second Balkans Cup final after 1975, but they lost against OFI of Greece by 3–1.
 At the beginning of the 1990s, the entire country was plunged into a crisis.
 The disintegration of Yugoslavia, the civil war (1992–95), the inflation and the UN sanctions hit all the Yugoslav football teams hard, and also Radnički was no exception.
 In the 2000–01 season, the club dropped out of the first division for the second time in its history.
 In the following season, Radnički Niš won the second division championship and quickly returned to the major clubs, but they ended the 2002–03 season in last place.
 After that, the club competed in the second league for the following five seasons.